 Where the amortization periods agreed in the restructuring or renewal are not the same, the number of periods that represent that longest term is considered, as described above.
-Notes to the Consolidated Financial Statements

-For restructurings where the payment frequency is modified to shorter periods, to determine whether there is sustained payment, the number of installments that would correspond to the original loan payment schedule is considered.
+For restructurings where the payment frequency is modified to shorter periods, to determine whether there is sustained repayment, the number of installments that would correspond to the original loan payment schedule is considered.

-For loans acquired from the INFONAVIT, the Financial Group is required to observe the terms that the aforementioned entities agreed with the borrowers.
-Sustained payment is considered to exist where the borrower pays without delay the total amount due of principal and interest, at least 1 installment under ROA loans and 3 installments under REA loans.
+For loans acquired from the INFONAVIT, the Bank is required to observe the terms that the aforementioned entities agreed with the borrowers.
+Sustained repayment is considered to exist where the borrower pays without delay the total amount due of principal and interest, at least 1 installment under ROA loans and 3 installments under REA loans.

-For consolidated loans, if 2 or more loans give rise to the transfer to a portfolio with a stage 2 or stage 3 credit risk, to determine the installments required for sustained payment, the original loan payment schedule whose installments are equal to the longest term are considered.
+For consolidated loans, if 2 or more loans give rise to the transfer to a portfolio with a stage 2 or stage 3 credit risk, to determine the installments required for sustained repayment, the original loan payment schedule whose installments are equal to the longest term are considered.